 For clients, Concep’s email marketing platform has a suppression list feature, allowing marketing teams to actively manage contacts in real-time.
 This means that any contacts that have hard bounced in a sending account are automatically suppressed from receiving future campaigns.
-If a hard bounce exists, it simply cannot be added to a new sending list, therefore diminishing the threat of IP blacklisting and the risk of repeat hard bounces being flagged.
+If a hard bounce exists, it simply cannot be added to a new sending list, therefore diminishing the threat of IP blocklisting and the risk of repeat hard bounces being flagged.

 IP sender reputation

 IP sender reputation refers to the reputation of your email sending IP address that email inbox providers use to ascertain whether you are a spammer.
 Sender reputation is based on factors such as content quality, quality of contacts, and engagement levels with previous emails sent from your IP.
-It is crucial for your firms email deliverability and risk of blacklisting to be sending comms from an IP with a sender score of 95 or higher.
+It is crucial for your firms email deliverability and risk of blocklisting to be sending comms from an IP with a sender score of 95 or higher.

 The Concep team provide best practice deliverability guidelines for clients and actively review sent email campaign statistics to look for campaigns with high bounce rates.
 These are flagged daily enabling the team to contact clients and advise on the best ways to improve their deliverability.
-Not only does this assist our clients to improve their practice but ensures that our IP reputation – or sender score - remains consistently very high, reducing the risk of the sending domains or IP’s being added to any blacklists.
+Not only does this assist our clients to improve their practice but ensures that our IP reputation – or sender score - remains consistently very high, reducing the risk of the sending domains or IP’s being added to any blocklists.

 Dedicated IP sending